Dogfight: Strategies for fighter development

 During the 1930s two different schools of thought about air-to-air combat began to emerge, resulting in two different trends of monoplane fighter development.
 In Japan and Italy especially, there continued to be a strong belief that lightly armed, highly maneuverable single seat fighters would still play a primary role in air-to-air combat.
 Aircraft such as the Nakajima Ki-27 and Nakajima Ki-43 and the Mitsubishi A6M Zero in Japan, and the Fiat G.50 and Macchi C.200 in Italy epitomised a generation of monoplanes designed to this concept.

 The other stream of thought, which emerged primarily in Britain, Germany, the Soviet Union, and the United States was the belief the high speeds of modern combat aircraft and the g-forces imposed by aerial combat meant that dogfighting in the classic WWI sense would be impossible.
 Fighters such as the Messerschmitt Bf 109, the Supermarine Spitfire, the Yakovlev Yak-1, and the Curtiss P-40 were all designed for high speeds and a good rate of climb.
 Good maneuverability was not a primary objective.

 Immediately following the Spanish Civil War came World War II, during which dogfighting was most prevalent.
-It was widely believed that strategic bombing alone was synonymous with air power; a fallacy that would not be fully understood until Vietnam.
+It was widely believed that strategic bombing alone was synonymous with air power; a fallacy that would not be fully understood until the Vietnam War.
 After the failings in Spain, a greater emphasis was placed on the accuracy of air-to-ground attacks.
 The need to stop bombers from reaching their targets, or to protect them on their missions, was the primary purpose for most dogfights of the era.